MikhailZhurikhin/search-engine/Readme.md

 cd ../
 search_engine.exe
 ```
-5. If building happens without error, you have got a file "search_engine.exe" in your project folder.
+5. If building happens without error, you have got a file _search_engine.exe_ in your project folder.
 You can execute next searching just running this file.
-6. After running, file answers.json will be generated.
+6. After running, file _answers.json_ will be generated.
 Open it, and you will see the result of searching.
 7. You can also build and launch unit tests:
 ```
 cmake --build ./ --target tests